 Wet or dry food for weight loss?

-Either can work if calories are controlled.
+Either can work if calories are controlled well.
 Many overweight cats feel fuller on wet-leaning plans.

 Can treats stay in the plan?

 Not always.
-Some regular foods fit well.
-Compare labels and calories using our PCC guide: how to read cat food labels.
+Some regular foods fit well if calories and portions are correct.
+This PCC guide helps compare labels: how to read cat food labels.

 What if my cat refuses the new food?

-Slow the transition, mix more gradually, and avoid “all-or-nothing” switches.
+Slow the transition and avoid all-or-nothing switches.
 If appetite drops, contact your vet.

 What if my cat is overweight but picky and lazy?

-Start tiny: 3–5 minutes of play twice a day, puzzle-feeder dinners, and measured portions.
-Small wins compound.
+Start tiny: 3–5 minutes of play twice a day, measured meals, and a puzzle-fed dinner.
+Small changes compound faster than people expect.

 Post a Comment